 What Should I Major in For Law School?

-Students applying to Law School are not required to major in Pre-Law.
 Law schools are looking for people from a wide range of undergraduate majors who have performed very well.
-However, there are certain majors that do lend themselves to law school preparation by focusing on analytical thinking, business acumen, and critical social issues.
-The following MHC majors and programs are a few examples of such areas of study:
+Keep in mind that there are majors that lend themselves to law school preparation by focusing on analytical thinking, business acumen, and critical social issues.
+The following MHC majors are a few examples of such areas of study:

 Important Factors to Consider

-Is the school in a urban or rural location?
+Location.
+Is the school in an urban or rural location?
 What is the cost of living?
-Does the location support your cultural/social/lifestyle needs?
+Does the location support your needs?
 What is the school's proximity to your support network?
 Can you see yourself staying and practicing law in this area?

+Selection Factors.
 What are the average GPA and LSAT scores of a school’s incoming students?
-And how do your scores compare?
+How do your scores compare?
 What are the demographics of the applicant pool?
-And how could you contribute to the institution’s diversity?
+How could you contribute to the institution’s diversity?

+Student Profile.
 What is the total enrollment?
 Racial and other diversity?
 Male/female ratio?
 What is the learning atmosphere like?
-Competitive?
-Supportive?
-Are there student communities, academic and social, in which you would like to participate?
+Are there student communities in which you would like to participate?
 Is there a strong alumni network?